SHOP ALL PRODUCTS NOW

 Although research into terpenes’ medical properties is ongoing, several studies suggest potential health benefits, including:

-• Anti-inflammatory: Can help reduce inflammation related to conditions like inflammatory bowel disease and arthritis.
+• Anti-inflammatory: Can help reduce inflammation associated with conditions such as inflammatory bowel disease and arthritis.

-• Antibacterial/anti-fungal: Many studies have shown certain terpenes to contain antimicrobial properties.
+• Antibacterial/antifungal: Many studies have shown that certain terpenes exhibit antimicrobial properties.

 • Anticancer: Certain studies show a link between terpenes and anti-tumor activity.